Why Medication Assisted Treatment Is On Our Treatment Menu

 “I don’t think that there are any areas where the data is shaky.
 It clearly shows better outcomes with medication-assisted therapy than without it.
 For one, it decreases relapse – significantly.
 Second, MAT has also been shown to be effective in preventing infectious diseases like HIV.
 Third, medication-assisted therapy has been shown to be effective in preventing overdoses”

-Overall, the best approach to alcohol and drug addiction treatment is to follow the evidence and offer our clients things that work, whether that’s MAT, trauma-informed care or 12-step groups.
-We believe in providing effective options, not forcing clients into “one-size-fits-all” programs that do not account for individual differences, research or client choice.
+Overall, the best approach to alcohol and drug addiction treatment is to follow the evidence and offer our patients things that work, whether that’s MAT, trauma-informed care or 12-step groups.
+We believe in providing effective options, not forcing patients into “one-size-fits-all” programs that do not account for individual differences, research or patient choice.

 Author: Dr. Stacy Lott – Footprints to Recovery – Executive Director